-HORIZONTAL - The combustion air termination is made up of a medium or long sweep 90° elbow pointing downward to prevent rain from readily entering the combustion air intake piping.
+HORIZONTAL - The combustion air termination is a 11⁄2" or 2" medium or long sweep 90° elbow pointing downward to prevent rain from readily entering the combustion air intake piping.
 An intake screening is optional; however, unless there is a compelling reason to use one, the screen may actually encourage the formation of rime ice, which could cause the intake to become blocked in certain weather conditions.